johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-11-04-using-gulp-in-visual-studio-instead-of-web-optimization/index.md

 hide_table_of_contents: false
 ---

-### Update 17/02/2015: I've taken the approach discussed in this post a little further - you can see [here](../2012-10-05-using-web-optimization-with-mvc-3/index.md)
+### Updated 17/02/2015: I've taken the approach discussed in this post a little further - you can see [here](../2012-10-05-using-web-optimization-with-mvc-3/index.md)

 I've used a number of tools to package up JavaScript and CSS in my web apps.
 [Andrew Davey's tremendous Cassette](http://getcassette.net/) has been really useful.
 Also good (although less powerful/magical) has been Microsoft's very own [Microsoft.AspNet.Web.Optimization](https://www.nuget.org/packages/Microsoft.AspNet.Web.Optimization/) that ships with MVC.